 Gonzaga’s Jesuit, Catholic, Humanistic education will challenge and inspire you.

-In order to keep the Gonzaga community informed about the total number of students, faculty, and staff members who have been vaccinated, have tested positive for COVID-19, or are in quarantine or isolation, we are providing regular updates to this dashboard.
+In order to keep the Gonzaga community informed about the total number of students, faculty, and staff members who have been vaccinated, or have tested positive for COVID-19, we are providing regular updates to this dashboard.

-The accuracy of our data – and our successful risk mitigation strategy – is dependent upon members of the community submitting their vaccination status, reporting symptoms if they have them, efficient and reliable testing for COVID-19, contact tracing in partnership with the Spokane Regional Health District (SRHD), as well as isolation and quarantine protocols established by the University.
+The accuracy of our data – and our successful risk mitigation strategy – is dependent upon members of the community submitting their vaccination status, reporting symptoms if they have them, efficient and reliable testing for COVID-19, and contact tracing in partnership with the Spokane Regional Health District (SRHD).